 We are thrilled to announce the largest Environmental Upgrade Agreement (EUA) project in regional Australia.
-The agreement between Booth Transport, Moira Shire Council and Sustainable Melbourne Fund has given a huge boost to EUAs in regional Victoria.
+The agreement between Booth Transport, Moira Shire Council and Sustainable Australia Fund has given a huge boost to EUAs in regional Victoria.
 This is also the largest non-office EUA project in Australia.

 Booth Transport, a national freight and logistics service provider, has installed nearly half a megawatt of solar, LED lighting and Tesla batteries on their Laverton and Strathmerton sites.
 These two projects have been financed with EUAs.
 A third EUA project will fund the installation of a $4M water treatment plant at Booth’s Milk Transfer Station in Strathmerton, Northern Victoria.

 This state of the art facility allows dairy companies to supply milk to their respective factories without last minute changes.
 This is done by replacing farm pick-up vehicles with higher capacity linehaul tankers.
 The facility also includes sophisticated wash-bays to change tanker loading from one product to another safely.

 Currently, waste water generated from washing the milk tanks and storage silos is transported off site for disposal.
 By treating the water onsite, the project will add 121,000 kilolitres back into the irrigation system each year.

 Onsite treatment will also minimise the number of truck journeys to discharge waste water, minimising the usage of diesel fuels and reducing greenhouse gas emissions by 2,749 tonnes each year.

 The development is also projected to deliver over $1.2 million in cost savings for Booth Transport and is expected to create 77 jobs in Moira Shire.